mobync/python-server/README.md

 ## Mobync Flutter Server Package

-Using Mobync, you will wrap your database operations in such a way that any local data will get synced to a remote server, what will allow users from multiple clients to have an offline-online experience.
+Using Mobync, you will wrap your database operations in such a way that any local data will get synced to a remote server, which will allow users from multiple clients to have an offline-online experience.